ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/FacetedSearch2/INSTALL.md

 ### `Backend`
 - **Default:** `"solr"`
 - The backend used for indexing.
-Currently, only `solr` is supported.
+Currently, only `solr` and `elastic` are supported.

 ### `BackendConfig`
 - **Default:** `[]`